Dog of Death: Cultural references

-"Dog of Death" features a number of references to popular culture and famous dogs.
-Santa's Little Helper's adventure resembles the plot of the 1963 film The Incredible Journey.
-The scene in which Mr. Burns brainwashes Santa's Little Helper with the Ludovico technique is a parody of Stanley Kubrick's film A Clockwork Orange, including the way Santa's Little Helper's eyes are held open while he is forced to watch a film featuring dog abuse, such as dogs being physically assaulted and getting their heads slammed by falling toilet lids.
+The scene in which Mr. Burns brainwashes Santa's Little Helper with the Ludovico technique is a parody of Stanley Kubrick's A Clockwork Orange (1971): Santa's Little Helper's eyes are held open while he is forced to watch a film with footage that would aggravate a dog: a dog being hit with a rolled-up newspaper, a shoe kicking a water dish, a kitten playing with a ball of string, a tank running over a doghouse, a dog being hit on the head by a falling toilet seat, and finally Lyndon Johnson holding his dog up in the air by the ears.
 Ludwig van Beethoven's ninth symphony is heard during the sequence.
-In another scene, the dog Lassie is referenced when Santa's Little Helper rescues a child from a burning building.
+In another scene, Lassie is referenced when Santa's Little Helper rescues a child from a burning building.
 Homer claims that Santa's Little Helper will be going to Doggie Heaven, while Richard Nixon's dog Checkers and Adolf Hitler's dog Blondi will be going to Doggie Hell.
-The doctor who performs the surgery on Santa's Little Helper is based on Vince Edwards's titular character from the Ben Casey television series.

-"Dog of Death" also parodies lottery advertisements.
+The doctor who performs the surgery on Santa's Little Helper is based on Vince Edwards's character from Ben Casey.
+The episode also parodies lottery advertisements.
 In one commercial featured in the episode, an announcement states: "The state lottery, where everybody wins," while a tiny disclaimer at the bottom of the screen can be seen saying: "Actual odds of winning, one in 380,000,000".
+Santa's Little Helper's adventure resembles The Incredible Journey (1963).
+Sergei Prokofiev's Peter and the Wolf is heard in the sequence.

-During the peak of the lottery fever in Springfield, news anchor Kent Brockman announces on television that people hoping to get tips on how to win the jackpot have borrowed every available copy of Shirley Jackson's book The Lottery at the local library.
-One of them is Homer, who throws the book into the fireplace after Kent reveals that "Of course, the book does not contain any hints on how to win the lottery.
+Kent Brockman announces that people hoping to get tips on how to win the lottery have checked out every available copy of Shirley Jackson's "The Lottery" at the Springfield Public Library.
+Among them is Homer, who throws the book into the fireplace after Kent reveals that "Of course, the book does not contain any hints on how to win the lottery.
 It is, rather, a chilling tale of conformity gone mad."
 In her book Shirley Jackson: Essays on the Literary Legacy, Bernice Murphy comments that this scene displays some of the most contradictory things about Jackson: "It says a lot about the visibility of Jackson's most notorious tale that more than 50 years after its initial creation it is still famous enough to warrant a mention in the world's most famous sitcom.
 The fact that Springfield's citizenry also miss the point of Jackson's story completely [...] can perhaps be seen as an indication of a more general misrepresentation of Jackson and her work."
+In addition to "The Lottery", the books that end up in the Simpsons' fireplace are Fahrenheit 451 by Ray Bradbury, Fatherhood by Bill Cosby and Canine Surgery.
+Fatherhood was heavily referenced in "Saturdays of Thunder" earlier in the season.